RedisLabs/spark-redis/doc/streaming.md

 ## Redis List

 The stream can be also created from Redis' List, the data is fetched with the `blpop` command.
 Users are required to provide an array which stores all the List names they are interested in.
-The [storageLevel](http://spark.apache.org/docs/latest/streaming-programming-guide.html#data-serialization) is `MEMORY_AND_DISK_SER_2` by default, you can change it on your demand.
+The [storageLevel](http://spark.apache.org/docs/latest/streaming-programming-guide.html#data-serialization) parameter is `MEMORY_AND_DISK_SER_2` by default.

 The method `createRedisStream` will create a `(listName, value)` stream, but if you don't care about which list feeds the value, you can use `createRedisStreamWithoutListname` to get the only `value` stream.